-The evaluation has started on 2016-02 and concluded upon completion of the Evaluation Technical Report dated 2017-10.
+The evaluation started in 2018-08 and concluded upon completion of the Evaluation Technical Report dated 2020-01.
 The Evaluation Facility received a full set of evaluation deliverables necessary for evaluation provided by the developer, and examined the evidence in relation to a series of evaluation conducted.
 For the development sites, site visits have been omitted, and the Evaluation Facility determined with its responsibility that the examination details on those of the past CC-certified products could be reused.

-Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site on 2017-07 and 2017-08.
+Furthermore, the evaluator conducted the sampling check of the developer testing and the evaluator testing by using the developer testing environment at the developer site in 2019-07, 2019-08 and 2019-12.